eelcohn/ZehnderComfoair/README.md

 There also seems to be an 11-pin expansion port on the side.

 #### Zenhder ZRF remote controller
 The [Zehnder RFZ remote control](https://www.zehnder.nl/producten-en-systemen/comfortabele-ventilatie/zehnder-rfz) has a [PIC16F913](https://www.microchip.com/wwwproducts/en/PIC16F913) microcontroller and a [nRF905](https://infocenter.nordicsemi.com/topic/struct_nrf9/struct/nrf905.html) RF transceiver.
 The board has a 5-pin ICSP connector.
 I've also tried downloading code from the PIC on the remote control, but it's also protected.
+Remove the battery from the PCB if you want to try this yourself!

 #### RF protocol:
 * Frequency: 868440000 Hz